 *My note: please, read my article about the role of cavalry at Mohács here:

-During the reign of Sultan Selim I there was a long peace and only those soldiers were able to gain martial experiences who were guarding the Hungarian southern borders, not to mention the seasoned and professional mercenaries.
+During the reign of Sultan Selim I, there was a long peace and only those soldiers were able to gain martial experiences who were guarding the Hungarian southern borders, not to mention the seasoned and professional mercenaries.
 Unfortunately, many of the best warriors just died during the fights before Mohács.

 In this case, the Ottomans were the attackers so they were able to amass food supplies and they could set the target, too.
 They could not be blocked on the Hungarian border because the castles had fallen to the Turks before and the king’s army was coming together very slowly.
 It was why the Hungarian military council appointed the flat area of Mohács as a battlefield because the swamps could defend the troops from two sides.
 There was no way to move further north, the withdrawal without a fight may have morally tousled the country.
 King Lajos (Louis) appointed Tomori as the commander of the army.
 The same rank was given to Szapolyai György who was supposed to command the army with Tomori until the arrival of his brother, Voivode Szapolyai János.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)